adr1enbe4udou1n/laravel-rad-stack/README.md

   </a>
 </p>

-# Laravel RAD Stack ⚡
+# Laravel RAD Stack

-This minimal featured modern monolith web starter kit boilerplate aims to have ready-to-go dev fullstack with **high QA expectation** without sacrifice **RAD development**.
+This modern monolith web starter kit boilerplate, with both front and admin parts, aims to have ready-to-go dev fullstack with **high QA expectation** 📈 without sacrifice **RAD development** ⚡.

-While developing new features, you can mostly avoid to switch every time to your browser thanks to **PHP static analysis** and **full tests suite** on backend.
-On frontend side you'll be covered with **typescript** instant feedbacks.
-Typescript is fully integrated to **Vue 3** by usage of **composition API** as well as **Volar plugin** for proper template inferrer. **Jest** is integrated as well for client side testing.
+While developing new ✨, reduce your ⏲ testing inside your browser thanks to **PHP Stan** 🧐 (static analysis tool) and **watchable tests suite written on Pest** ✅ (testing framework focussed on simplicity).
+This boilerplate includes tests with full coverage 💯. **IDE helper for Laravel** 🐕‍🦺 is integrated as well.
+On frontend side you'll be covered with **typescript instant feedbacks** 🚸.
+Typescript is fully integrated to **Vue 3** by usage of **composition API** as well as **[Vue Tsc plugin](https://github.com/johnsoncodehk/vue-tsc)** (from Volar) for full TS support inside Vue templates. **Jest** is integrated as well for client side testing.

-> Say 🛑 to spending time on debugging !
+> Say 🛑 to spending time on debugging and say 😎 to proper refactoring without breaking your app ♻️ !
+At last resort, you're still covered with **Clockwork**, the perfect companion for advanced debugging & profiling ⏱.

-For UI oriented development you'll still benefits from instant **Vite HMR** and **WindiCSS realtime classes scan**.
-Fullstack RAD development on every stage !
+For UI oriented development you'll still benefit of instant **Vite HMR** and **Windi CSS realtime classes scan** 👌.
+Fullstack RAD development on every stage ⚡ !

-Besides all code is heavily linted from top to bottom thanks to **PHP CS Fixer** and **eslint prettier**.
+Besides all code is heavily linted from top to bottom thanks to **PHP CS Fixer** and **eslint prettier** 🎨.

-> Say 🛑 to spending time on code style endless discussions !
+> Say 🛑 to spending time on endless code style discussions !

 ## Technologies involved

 - **Laravel 8** and **PHP 8.0** as minimum requirement.
-It allows usage of **PHP attributes** which notably is perfect for routes definition inside controllers as Symfony does.
+It allows usage of **PHP attributes** which is perfect for routes definition inside controllers as Symfony does.
 - Usage of **[Vite](https://vitejs.dev/)** as main frontend tooling for instant start and HMR development thanks to modern [esbuild bundler](https://github.com/evanw/esbuild) with proper Laravel manifest management for dev and production.
 - **[Windi CSS](https://windicss.org/)** as main CSS framework for both front and admin parts.
-- Front is ready to go for full **blade + livewire + AlpineJS** integration.
+- Front is empty but ready to go for full **Livewire + AlpineJS** integration.
 Perfect for SEO based websites.
-It's configured with Windi CSS but you can easily switch to another framework.
+It's configured for Windi CSS and Typescript but you can easily switch to another tools.
 - Basic admin UI fully build with **[Inertia](https://inertiajs.com/) + Windi CSS + Vue 3 Typescript with composition API**.
-Thanks to Inertia for get rid of Vue Router boilerplate to typescript for instant IDE feedbacks !
+Give thanks to Inertia for get ridding of boring Vue Router boilerplate and typescript for instant IDE feedbacks !
+- Backend is fully tested project by using **[Pest](https://pestphp.com/)** testing framework with **100% code coverage**, which gives you a perfect starting dev point if you want to embrace **TDD**.

 ### Why Windi CSS ?